 DEFER OR CHANGE ENROLL TERM

-If you are admitted to Kent State University and choose to attend another institution, you cannot defer your current application but you would need to reapply using your same log in and account identification.
+If you are admitted to Kent State University and choose to attend another institution, you cannot defer your current application but you would need to reapply using your same login and account identification.
 It is very important to list the current school you are attending on your application and to have your new transcripts sent to ensure the most accurate and current academic information is reflected on your application.

 Your application documents and fee are valid for a year.
 If you are qualified for a deferring and would like to defer/change to a different term please provide us with the following:

-- Updated transcripts if there is any;
+- Updated transcripts if applicable;

 - Updated financial documents if your financial documents have been expired